 This glamorous quartz crystal, with its cheerful sunny shimmer, is ideally named for the lemon-yellow glow of this lovely stone.
 In fact, the meaning of its name comes from the Latin citrina, is translated quite aptly as “yellow.”
 Its attractive pale yellow hue is a property of the ferric or aluminum minerals included in the stone.

 It is classified as a quartz stone, or quartz citrine, with a relative hardness of 7 on the Mohs scale, which makes it fairly resilient to minor scratches, and ideal as a versatile stone for daily-driver jewelry wear.

-Is Citrine Quartz Man-Made?
+Is Quartz Man-Made?

 Brazil mines are responsible for much of the yellow citrine in the marketplace.
 It is often called the money stone due to the popularly held belief in its property to manifest abundance and wellness.

-Natural citrine commonly comes to us directly from nature (this form of citrine often possesses a gentle translucent quality).
+Natural crystals commonly comes to us directly from nature (this form of citrine often possesses a gentle translucent quality).
 The geothermal cooking in Mother Natures terrestrial kitchen produces a citrine that displays its gentle mellow sunshine color.

 Discover More Premium Crystal Jewelry.